andrewyazura/rotate-molecules/README.md

 ## Endnote

-Software used to display molecules is Chemcraft
+Software used to display molecules is Chemcraft.